My View On Speculative Work

 - A good design is an informed design.
 This only comes through research and collaboration with the client — you know your audience best.
 A visually pleasing 'best guess' created upfront as part of a sales tactic is never a good design.
 Anything created without being informed is at best a pretty picture.

-- Unlike advertising agencies, I am not in the business of selling.
-I love my work and I love showing off the diversity of work I’ve done (please ask to see the portfolio!) but that's because every project is crafted with thought and research, and with respect for my clients.
-I put all my resources into every client that engages me because I don't need to save my best ideas to sell myself to potential new clients.
+- I love my work and love showing off the diversity of work I’ve done (please ask to see the portfolio!) but that's because every project is crafted with thought and research, and with respect for my clients.
+I put all my resources into every client that engages me because I don't need to save the best ideas to sell myself to potential new clients.

 I'm not unusual in the position of declining to partake in speculative work.
 Here are some links to just a few respected industry colleagues who feel the same way, and why: